Star (sport badge): Ad hoc adoptions

 More recently, club teams have added stars either upon winning a landmark trophy, or in response to a rival team's having added stars.
 In the Romanian first league, Steaua uses 2 stars above their badge since they won their 20th title.
 Since then Dinamo added a star for the 18 championships they won.
 Manchester United sported a star in their UEFA Champions League matches on their special European home kit between 1997 and 1999.
 To celebrate their second victory that year, they added an extra star to that kit for the 1999–00 season.
 Liverpool likewise wore four stars in 2001–02, their first campaign in the competition since the Heysel Stadium disaster in 1985.
 They wore five stars in the competition in 2005–06 after their fifth victory.
 Instead of stars, UEFA introduced a multiple winner badge in 2000–01 season, currently worn by five teams who have won the Champions League either five times or more in total, or three times in a row.

 Using stars to represent trophy wins has spread to other sports: rugby union club Toulon are an example of this.

 Occasionally, stars are temporarily added for one season, usually to commemorative kits to celebrate the anniversary of a particular event in the club's history.
 Burnley sported two stars on their 2006–07 shirt, for the club's 125th anniversary, to celebrate their two league titles in 1921 and 1960.
 Likewise Bury in 2009–10, also for their 125th anniversary, commemorating their 1900 and 1903 FA Cup triumphs; Bury have since revived the stars, from 2011 to 2012, after a season's absence.
 Commemorating anniversaries in this way is not confined to English clubs: Peruvian side Universitario celebrated their 90th anniversary by adding 26 stars to their kits worn home and away.
 This is not a practice limited to clubs, as in 2004, Denmark wore a star on their shirts specially for Euro 2004, to commemorate their victory in the competition in 1992.

 In women's football, the emerging ad hoc standard is to wear stars on the sleeve instead of above the badge.
 Two of the four teams that have won the FIFA Women's World Cup to date – Norway and Germany – use this practice, as did three-time Women's World Cup winners, the USA, until moving the stars to the back collar in 2007.
-The United States has returned its stars to above the badge on their new uniforms for the 2011 Women's World Cup, and have added a third and fourth star since their 2015 and 2019 FIFA Women's World Cup championships.
+The United States returned its stars to above the badge on their new uniforms for the 2011 Women's World Cup, and have added a third and fourth star since their 2015 and 2019 FIFA Women's World Cup championships.